What to expect at this Episcopal church…

 Our Lord’s invitation to acknowledge our sin and celebrate our gifts

-As we gather each Sunday, our worship begins with a reminder of our Baptism.
-We continue with time to recall our sins as we prepare to magnify God’s holy Name.
+As we gather each Sunday, our worship begins with a reminder of our Baptism, when holy water is scattered over the people assembled .
+We continue the opening acclamation and with time to recall our sins as we prepare to magnify God’s holy Name.
 We respond to God’s assurance of grace with a song and a procession of the Cross into the church.
 During this time, we celebrate and recognize that we are called into a relationship with God the Father, through God the Son, Jesus Christ our Lord, by the power of God the Holy Spirit.
 We pray together in thanksgiving for the marvelous works God has done and continues to do in our lives while we sing praises with the angels who sang and continue to sing – Glory to God in the Highest!

 Christ Teaches Us